 Most importantly, relish every minute of your time together with your family this holiday season.
 Record the memories through photographs, videos, and journaling, to enable your older family member to relive the experiences after going home.

-You may also want to consider engaging the services of the Grace Home Care team to provide transportation accompaniment.
+You may also want to consider engaging the services of the Grace Home Care team, the experts in companion care Topeka, KS residents trust, to provide transportation accompaniment.
 Our professional, fully trained and qualified caregivers can make sure the older adult’s needs are completely met throughout your family’s time together, giving everyone a far more relaxed and pleasurable experience.
-Contact us at 785-286-2273 for more information about our top-rated home and memory care in Topeka, KS!
+Contact us at 785-286-2273 for more information about our top-rated home and memory care in Topeka, KS and the surrounding communities!